hilbix/tino/blog/20240229-susi-under-attack.md

 > - No, I am just a privat person and no company with big bucks to pay for a suitable monitoring.
 > - NO, I wont go naked and buy the service by selling valuable data to some obscure third party in their free tier!
 > - No, I am still not in the position to pay insane amounts of money for Monitoring with very low value for me
+> - Please note that the usual cloud based monitorings out there get hold on your IP, too.
+>   - In Germany your IP is protected by law and hence must not be forwarded to any third party without your explicite consent
+>   - I take (read: SUSI takes) your privacy rights very serious, so I cannot use such services because this would be against the law (IANAL)
+>   - This rules out to use all those existing cloud based monitoring solutions, except for the very basic ones.
+>   - And the very basic ones appear of being of no value in the current situation.
+>   - They even might make things worse because of the fruitless effort involved.
 >
 > Note that $1 per month already is an insane amount, because it is far more expensive than when monitoring is done right:
 >